9lbw/staccato/README.md

 ```

 ## License
-This project is available under the MIT License.
+This project is available under the GPLv3 License.

 ## Contributing
 Contributions are welcome.
 Please submit Pull Requests.